wilaak/radix-router/README.md

 # RadixRouter

-Simple implementation of a radix tree based router for PHP
+A very simple, high-performance (see [benchmarks](#benchmark)) router built on a radix tree.
+Only 138 lines of code, RadixRouter is easy to read, understand, and integrate into any project.
+Its a single file, dependency free (without tests) routing solution, intended as a foundation for building more featureful routers.

 ## How does it work?

-A radix tree data structure (also known as a *compact prefix tree* or *Patricia trie*) allows for highly efficient lookups by minimizing redundant comparisons and grouping common prefixes together.
-As a result, route matching is performed in O(k) time, where k is the length of the path, rather than the number of registered routes:
+As the name suggests, RadixRouter utilizes a radix tree (also called a *compact prefix tree* or *Patricia trie*) to organize routes by their common prefixes.
+This structure enables extremely fast lookups, since each segment of the path is only compared once as the tree is traversed.
+Instead of checking every registered route, the router follows the path through the tree, making route matching O(k), where *k* is the number of segments in the path.

+Here's a simplified visualization of how routes are stored:

 ```
 (root)
  ├── /
  ├── about
  ├── user
- │    └── :x
+ │   └── :id
  │        └── profile
  └── posts
-    └── :x
+    └── :post
         ├── comments
-         │    └── :x
+        │    └── :comment
         └── edit
 ```

+- Static segments (like `/about` or `/posts/edit`) are direct branches.
+- Parameter segments (like `:id` or `:post`) are special nodes that match any value in that position.
+- Each node can have further static or parameter children, allowing for deeply nested and dynamic routes.

 ## Install